sourcegraph/about/content/blogposts/2022/zig-programming-language-revisiting-design-approach.md

 C and C++ are everywhere, but the security issues and bugs caused by their lack of modern features are everywhere too (by some estimates, 80% of vulnerabilities are related to buffer overflows).

-Imagine you could wave a magic wand over your C or C++ codebase and make it better?
-With Zig, you can.
+What if you could wave a magic wand over your C or C++ codebase and make it better?
+This is the promise of Zig.

 Zig is a general-purpose programming language that can act as a drop-in replacement for C / C++, letting you incrementally improve your code base.